pyOpenSci/pyos-package-template/README.md

 Once you have created your package, you can install it in editable mode using pip:

-First, CD to the directory where your new package lives:
+First, CD to the directory where your new package lives and install the package in editable mode:

 ```console
 $ cd my_directory
 $ conda activate myenv # activate your environment with your favorite environment manager